What is the difference between MFAVN and a comics, illustration or solely visually-based graduate program?

 Who is the ideal candidate and what skills do they need to bring to the table?

 Every year, we look for talented storytellers who are interested in generating their own original content as both authors and artists.

 That being said, students will need to be well – versed in traditional forms of art, familiar with digital art practices and possess a thirst for the English language and open communication, with a passion for putting it to good narrative use.
 The study of what story is, how it functions and communicates, plus short story writing, scriptwriting and the visual development of each student’s original short story will dominate the first year of the program along with advanced digital techniques.
 Students will also engage in traditional book arts and digital publishing, experimental writing, dabbling in a range of writing genres along with character development and theatrical techniques.
 This process will prepare every student for the second year thesis project that will culminate in a graduate thesis presentation, professional practice development and an immersive gallery exhibition.

 Though the MFAVN program is a broad approach to the craft and process of storytelling, the first spring semester short story and the final thesis projects are opportunities for each student to concentrate on a professional focus and/or direction of their choosing.

 Applicants should be able to demonstrate technical proficiency in creative writing as well.
 Because of the nature of a low-residency program, successful students will be self-reliant and able to demonstrate a high level of professional discipline and practice.

-All applicants to the MFA Visual Narrative program must have an undergraduate degree, or be scheduled to receive a degree before the start of the first summer semester.
+All applicants to the MFA Visual Narrative program must have a Bachelor’s degree or international equivalent, or be scheduled to receive a degree before the start of the first summer semester.
 However, your degree may be in any discipline.